jacks-somewhere/Equipment/README.md

-# Equipment
+# Equipment and Software Documentation
+Documentation for personal Homelab relating to:
-Equipment attainment and setup
+- Equipment attainment and setup
+- New operating system install
+- Software install and setup